return215/fighters-guild/spec.md

 # Program Specification

-A multipage app in Vite + TS.
+A multipage app in Vite + TS + Vue.

 Hosted on GitHub Pages at <https://fg.return215.xyz>.